Are you getting enough nature?

 Nature in our hands

 Friends of the Earth has a 45-year track record of working with people to protect nature.
-There are plenty of ways to support our work, including our campaign to bring back nature – like making a regular donation.
+There are plenty of ways to support our nature work, including signing our petition to double tree cover in the UK, or donating today.
 Thank you.

 This article has been updated.
 It was originally published in October 2017.